Skip to main content

 (also DNS address record)

-• Looking up IP addresses.
-The most common reason why people use DNS “A” records is to find the IP address of a specific domain.
-The DNS “A” record is also used to match a domain name to an IP address, allowing a device to access websites without the user having to memorize entire IP addresses.
+• Looking up IP addresses: The primary use of DNS A records is to find the IP address associated with a specific domain, allowing devices to access websites without users needing to memorize IPs.